 A national response to Winterbourne View’.

-How could this be a response to Winterbourne, when ‘community living’ is the same for profit, living arrangement as Winterbourne View, owned by similar venture capital like Castlebeck.
+How could this be a response to Winterbourne, when ‘community living’ is the same for profit living arrangement as Winterbourne View was owned by similar venture capital to Winterbourne’s Castlebeck.

-This was the first audit of inpatients in the NHS, or independent care and assessment Units.
+This was the first ever audit of inpatients in the NHS assessment Units.

-The audit was needed, to shear up the remaining public health provision, between the chosen venture/private capital providers and to ascertain which Local Authority, NHS payments for past/present treatment could be reimbursed from- see Sunday Times 2014 http://www.thesundaytimes.co.uk/sto/news/uk_news/Health/article1478483.ece
+This audit was needed to shear up the remaining public health provision between the chosen venture/private capital providers and to ascertain which Local Authority/ NHS payments for past/present treatment could be reimbursed from- see Sunday Times 2014 http://www.thesundaytimes.co.uk/sto/news/uk_news/Health/article1478483.ece

 And to achieve the only change to care services- treating inpatients in the area they originated from rebranded as ‘community living’.